 JOURNEYS are six Swiss professional musicians who have delighted a wide range of concert and radio audiences with their funky Smooth-Jazz-Fusion compositions across Europe and North America for more than 15 years.
-Currently, the band is working on their third studio album “Transit”, which will be released March 2017.
+Their current, third studio album “Transit”, was released in March 2017.

 The founding of the band JOURNEYS in the year 2000 marks the reunion of a group of old friends.
 The six professional musicians of the band have known each other for years from various projects and collaborations.
 They grew up in a time of musical transitions and speak the same language.
 On stage, they give each other a great deal of creative freedom because they no longer have to prove who they are.
 With great enthusiasm and a spirit of discovery, they can do what they do best: taking their audience on musical journeys across North America, South America, and the Caribbean.